blutz/ninteen-thirty-four/wp-content/plugins/velvet-blues-update-urls/readme.txt

 = I'm afraid to screw this up.
 Will you do it for me? =

    Of course!
 Velvet Blues will backup your website and replace your URLs for only $29.
-If you need your website moved, we charge a flat fee of $65 and will finish your move within 48 hours - week days only.
-For same-day or weekend jobs, we charge a flat rate of $105.
+If you need your website moved, we charge a flat fee of $75 and will finish your move within 48 hours - week days only.
+For same-day or weekend jobs, we charge a flat rate of $125.
 Contact us at info@velvetblues.com for more information.

 == Screenshots ==

 1. The Admin screen for the plugin. screenshot-1.png

 == Change Log ==

+= 3.2.8 =
+* Confirmed compatibility with WordPress 4.9.x releases.
+* Version Update.

 = 3.2.7 =
 * Maintenance Update.